fernandochafim/SLAPP/_readmeFirst.txt

-Here we have both a tutorial and an agent-based simulation shell, coming from the Swarm (www.swarm.org) project, and named SLAPP for Swarm-Like Agent Protocol in Python.
+Here we have both a tutorial on agent-based programming foundations and an agent-based simulation shell, coming from the Swarm (www.swarm.org) project, and named SLAPP for Swarm-Like Agent Protocol in Python.

 You can find SLAPP as an Agent-based Model (ABM) shell, in the folder # 6.